stephanielam3211/CSCE606_Project/README.md

 ```sh
   heroku addons:create bucketeer
 ```
-  This will automatical set the env variables in heroku.
+  This will automatically set the env variables in heroku.
 These are not needed for local deployment.
 * Increase Dyno Timeout
-  This is just an extra precausion
+  This is just an extra precaution
 ```sh
   heroku config:set WEB_TIMEOUT=60
 ```